Mindful Eating For Digestive Health

 Mindful eating strategies can be beneficial for individuals with IBS.
 It is important to identify trigger foods that may exacerbate symptoms and make mindful choices to avoid or minimize their consumption.
 Practicing stress reduction techniques, such as deep breathing exercises or meditation, can also help manage IBS symptoms.
 Additionally, maintaining a consistent eating schedule and paying attention to portion sizes can contribute to better symptom management.

-See also Mindful Eating For A Healthier Relationship With Food
+See also Mindful Eating For Emotional Eating

 Inflammatory bowel disease (IBD)